 |Private study week||w/c 23 August 2021|

 |Assessment Weeks 1 - 2||30 August - 10 September 2021|

 Why can I not see my timetable?

-The following things need to have occurred in order for your personalised timetable to be visible:
+Your timetable will be made available closer to the start of term, however the following things need to have occurred in order for your personalised timetable to be visible:

-You need to be fully registered for the 2017/18 academic year
+- You need to be fully registered for the 2020/21 academic year

 - First year students must make sure that they have fully enrolled in order to view their personalised timetables.